Is Reducing Wildfire Fuels Common Sense?

 Logging prior to the Dixie Fire failed to halt the fire spread near Chester, CA in 2021 which burned during severe drought and windy conditions.
 Photo George Wuerthner

 Such conditions are relatively rare.
 Less than 1% of all wildfires burn under such conditions, but extreme fire weather is responsible for 95-99% of all the acreage burned by wildfire annually.
-Under these conditions, wildfires are primarily uncontrollable.
+Under these conditions, wildfires are often uncontrollable.

-Most fires ignited under less than extreme conditions, typically char only a few acres, and often self-extinguished.
+Most fires are ignited under less than extreme conditions, typically char only a few acres, and often self-extinguished.

 The 2017 Thomas Fire near Santa Barbara burned through and over numerous fire breaks including Coast HIghway 101.
-The only fuel reduction that halted the fire’s spread was the Pacific Ocean.
+The only fuel reduction that halted the westward fire’s spread was the Pacific Ocean.
 Photo George Wuerthner

 Hence, the very wildfires thinning and logging proponents claim they hope to contain or moderate are the ones that rarely respond to fuel reductions.